Glenbrook Vintage Railway: National network fleet

-Guard's Van FM 1133 was built as a three-module van for freight service in 1981.
+Guard's van FM1133 was built as a three-module van for freight service in 1981.
 Withdrawn when guards were no longer required on freight trains, the RES converted one module into a storage area, the middle module into a crew area and the third module into a fully functioning kitchen for catering on excursion trains.
 The van is currently out of service pending major repairs including fitting of refurbished bogies.

-Generator and Luggage Van AG49 is currently on lease from KiwiRail and is intended to be used to power GVR's AO carriage fleet.
+Generator and luggage van AG49 is currently on lease from KiwiRail and is intended to be used to power GVR's AO carriage fleet.

-Wooden Guard's Van F 394 (TMS F285) was built in 1913 and used on the 2008 Parliamentary Special and Governor's Special, in green livery.
+Wooden guard's van F 394 (TMS F285) was built in 1913 and used on the 2008 Parliamentary Special and Governor's Special, in green livery.

-Mainline Guard's Van F 601 (TMS F1397) was built in 1944 at Otahuhu Workshops, Auckland.
+Mainline guard's van F 601 (TMS F1397) was built in 1944 at Otahuhu Workshops, Auckland.
 Was stored at the Goldfields Railway and was relocated to Glenbrook in 2021.

 Former Auckland Transport AT MAXX SA and SD class

-The Railway Enthusiasts Society purchased 9x SA and 4x SD carriages in 2021 for their future charter and tourism needs, which are in the process of being tested and certified in order to be hauled north from Taumarunui, then into storage for the time being.
+The Railway Enthusiasts Society purchased 9x SA and 4x SD carriages in 2021 for their future charter and tourism needs, which were tested and certified in order to be hauled north from Taumarunui to storage in Mission Bush near Glenbrook in August 2024.
 They were used in sets of four, five, or six with DC, DCP, DFT, or DFB locomotives until 2014/15 as they were phased out as the Auckland Suburban network was electrified: